ASerfozo/Data_Science_in_R/Task_2_Machine_learning_algorithms/README.md

 - In the output folder the outputs of the models are located.

 The project includes
-- Tree ensemble models building and tuning
+- Tree ensemble models building and tuning of Random Forest, Gradient Boosting Machine and XGBoost using caret and h2o
 - Variable importance profiles
 - Stacking